-- 5.1 That Cabinet agrees to: a) Approve the Council Plan Progress Update Mid-Year 2022-23 as set out at Appendix 1; b) Note the status of the Council's performance indicators and actions at Appendices 2 and 3; and c) Agree to refer this report to the Audit and Scrutiny Committee for further consideration. - 6.
+- 5.1 That the Audit and Scrutiny Committee agrees to: a) Note the Council Plan Progress Update Mid-Year 2022-23 as set out at Appendix 1; and b) Note the status of the Council's performance indicators and actions at Appendices 2 and 3. - 6.
 Implications/Socio-economic Duty